Evolve Resources for Myles' Textbook for Midwives, 16th Edition

 - Looks at the dilemmas involved in caring for women with a raised body mass index

 - Chapter on optimising care of the perineum for women with perineal trauma, including those who have experienced female genital mutilation

 - Additional coverage of basic neonatal resuscitation, to reflect the trend for midwives to carry out the neonatal physiological examination

 - Streamlined chapters with similar themes and content, to facilitate learning

 - Full colour illustrations now used throughout the book, in response to student feedback.

-Jayne E. Marshall, PFHEA, PhD, MA, PGCEA, ADM, RM, RGN, Foundation Professor of Midwifery and NMC Lead Midwife for Education, School of Allied Health Professions, College of Life Sciences, Centre of Medicine, University of Leicester, UK and Maureen D. Raynor, MA PGCEA ADM RMN RN RM, Senior Lecturer (Midwifery), De Montfort University, Faculty of Health and Life Sciences, School of Nursing and Midwifery, Leicester, UK
+Jayne E. Marshall, FRCM, PFHEA, PhD, MA, PGCEA, ADM, RM, RN, Foundation Professor of Midwifery and NMC Lead Midwife for Education, School of Allied Health Professions, College of Life Sciences, George Davies Centre, University of Leicester, UK and Maureen D. Raynor, MA PGCEA ADM RMN RN RM, Senior Lecturer (Midwifery), De Montfort University, Faculty of Health and Life Sciences, School of Nursing and Midwifery, Leicester, UK